1Which of the following best defines the primary function of the Network Layer in the OSI model?

 24In the TCP Congestion Control mechanism (often discussed in network layer contexts regarding flow interaction), what happens during the 'Slow Start' phase?

-B.The congestion window increases exponentially.
+B.The congestion window increases linearly.

 C.The congestion window remains constant.